Venezuela orders UN human rights office to close, accusing it of anti-government activity

 The office had “become the private law firm of coup plotters and terrorist groups that permanently conspire against the country," Gil said, though he did not show any evidence or point to a specific example of that alleged activity.

-Ravina Shamdasani, spokesperson for the U.N.
-Human Rights Office of the High Commissioner, based in Geneva, Switzerland, said the agency regretted the decision and is evaluating next steps.
+Ravina Shamdasani, spokesperson for the U.N. rights office of the high commissioner, based in Geneva, Switzerland, said the agency regretted the decision and is evaluating next steps.

 “We continue to engage with the authorities and other stakeholders,” Shamdasani said.
 “Our guiding principle has been and remains the promotion and protection of the human rights of the people of Venezuela.”